zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-stored-procedure.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EF Code First - Accessing Stored Procedures
+# How to Use Stored Procedures with Entity Framework Code First

 I'll start this post by stating that Entity Framework Code First does not have native support for Stored Procedures, yet!